MY ESWRA LOGIN

 4.4 Helpful hints

-It may be helpful for the local organisational committee to compare its budget with previous conference budgets.
+It may be helpful for the local organising committee to compare its budget with previous conference budgets.
 The ESWRA Administrator can provide figures on previous conference participants to help with budget planning.

 As far as a conference dinner is concerned, the Board suggests charging a reduced price for participants from lower income countries.